pahle/ElderCare/README.md

 # ElderCare Android

 ## Overview
-This Android application is designed to provide users with access to articles, health information, and personal profiles.
+This Android application is designed to provide users with access to articles, diagnose, and personal profiles.

 ## Features
 - **Articles**: Users can read various articles.
-- **Health**: Users can access health-related information.
+- **Diagnose**: Users can predict diseases based on a list of symptoms selected
 - **Profile**: Users can view and edit their profiles.

 ## Installation